Associate in Science Degree (Articulated to B.S. Degree)

 - Completion of required immunizations (form to be provided).

-- A criminal background check (form to be provided) and drug screen.
+- A criminal background check and drug screen.

 - Successful completion of the American Heart Association’s CPR for the Health Care Provider with AED.

-This program is offered during the Fall and Spring semesters.
-The program is a limited enrollment program with a selective admission process that is based upon the student’s GPA and completion of prerequisites (including testing) and additional general academic practices.
+The LPN Transition Program is offered in the Fall/Spring term if enrollment permits.
+The program is a limited enrollment program with a selective admission process that is based upon the student’s GPA and completion of prerequisite (including testing) and additional general academic courses.

 Any student who has been convicted, had adjudication withheld, or has criminal charges pending other than a minor traffic violation will need to obtain approval from the Florida Board of Nursing (or another state’s board) for permission to take the licensure examination upon completion of the SCF A.S. in Nursing Program.